Skip to main content

 Honest scope, flat where we can.

-Every brand is different, but here is the range most clients see.
-Final quotes come after a free consultation — no surprises, no hourly meter running on the first call.
-Our hourly rate for legal work is $300, should your situation require extra processing or litigation.
+Every brand is different.
+Below is the range most clients see.
+You get a final quote after a free consultation — no surprises, and no hourly meter running on the first call.
+Our hourly rate for legal work is $300 if your matter needs extra work or litigation.

 DIY coaching session